-The School must return the lesser of:
+The school must return the lesser of:

-- 1. The amount of Title IV program funds that the student did not earn; or - The amount of institutional charges that the student incurred for the payment period or period of enrollment multiplied by the percentage of funds that were not earned.
+- 1. The amount of Title IV program funds that the student did not earn; or - 2.
+The amount of institutional charges that the student incurred for the payment period or period of enrollment multiplied by the percentage of funds that were not earned.

 The student (or parent, if a federal PLUS loan) is required to repay the difference between the amount of unearned aid and the amount returned by the School.
-If the student's portion of the unearned aid includes federal grants, the student is required to return the grant amount: (1) if the grant overpayment is greater than \$50; and (2) only to the extent that the grant amount exceeds 50% of the original amount received for the payment period or period of enrollment.
-(Note: If the student cannot repay the grant overpayment in full, the student must make satisfactory arrangements with the U.S. Department of Education to repay any outstanding grant balances.
-The Student Financial Aid Department will be available to advise the student in the event that a student repayment obligation exists.
-The individual will be ineligible to receive additional student financial assistance in the future if the financial obligation(s) is not satisfied).
+If the student's portion of the unearned aid includes federal grants, the student is required to return the grant amount: (1) if the grants overpayment is greater than \$50; and (2) only the extent that the grant amount exceeds 50% of the original amount received for the payment or period of enrollment.